Learning Strategies in Decentralized Matching Markets under Uncertain Preferences: Properties of CDM: Incentives, Stability and Fairness

 A related problem to incentives is the stability of the matching outcomes that we obtain.
 We show that any pair of agent and arm has no incentive to disregard the CDM matching and seek an alternative outcome in the context of incomplete information in decentralized markets.

-Finally, a different kind of problem concerning the matching procedure is fairness.
-For example, it is crucial to have a matching procedure that is fair for students in college admissions.
+Finally, a different kind of problem concerning the matching process is fairness.
+For example, it is crucial to have a matching process that is fair for students in college admissions.
 We show that the CDM is fair for arms.